Learning Gemara is one of the foundational pillars of Torah life.

 “The Gemara is difficult”

-When in reality:
+When in fact:

-The basic tool is missing
+The basic tool is missing.

-Simple Words – Major Difficulty
+Simple Words — Big Difficulty

 Words that seem simple to an experienced learner, such as: